madeleine-patience/Considerate-Cat-Version-2-With-Next/README.md

 ### [Unreleased] YYYY-MM-DD

-- Padding and font adjustment, small refactor to TarotSelectionBox.tsx
-- Small Purrlaroid/Cat Directory refactor.
-- New component tarotSpread to simplify tarotSpreadSelectionBox and allow for separate stories
-- New stories for tarotSpread and tarotSpreadSelectionBox
-- tarotSpread now pulls optimized images from the public directory
-- Refactors and cleanup for tarotSpreadSelectionBox
-- Footer Background Image Bug Fix

 #### New Features

+- New component `TarotSpread` to simplify `TarotSpreadSelectionBox`.
+- New stories for `TarotSpread` and `TarotSpreadSelectionBox`
+- Alt text added to images.

 #### Improvements

+- Small Purrlaroid/Cat Directory refactor.
+- Small Purrlaroid/Cat Directory refactor.
+- Padding and font adjustment, small refactor to `TarotSelectionBox.tsx`
+- `TarotSpread` now pulls optimized images from the public directory.
+- Refactors and cleanup for `TarotSpreadSelectionBox`.
+- Button-like components made more accessible.

 #### Fixes

+- Footer Background Image Bug Fix.

 ### [2.1.7] 2024-09-07